XFLOPS/Flame Overview

 If you’re ready to dive in immediately, here’s a quick overview of what you’ll need:

-1. Prerequisites: Kubernetes cluster, Docker, and basic familiarity with container orchestration
+1. Prerequisites: Docker, Docker Compose and basic familiarity with container orchestration

 3. Configuration: Set up your first AI workload configuration

-4. Deployment: Launch your first distributed AI training job
+4. Deployment: Launch your first distributed AI workload

 Architecture Overview